 Skip to Content

 The Fisherman’s Trail is a walking route in the south of Portugal.
-It’s part of the Rota Vicentina network.
+It’s a part of the Rota Vicentina network.
 The trail is considered one of the most beautiful coastal routes in the world.
-The scenery along the route is breathtaking; rugged cliffs, sandy beaches, stunning lookouts, charming towns, clear waters of the Atlantic Ocean, and diverse wildlife.
-We were so impressed by the beauty of the area that after completing the trail we decided to move to the south of Portugal where we live now.
+The scenery along the route is breathtaking; rugged cliffs, sandy beaches, stunning lookout points, charming towns, blue waters of the Atlantic Ocean, and diverse wildlife.
+We were so impressed by the beauty of the area that after completing the trail decided to move to the south of Portugal.

 Cabo S.Vicente lighthouse, Fisherman's Trail, Portugal